Introduction

 # Filter results by stack name using grep

-make bucket a=list p=default | grep digipres-dev1
+mise run bucket list --profile default | grep digipres-dev1

 QA testing